Show All Answers

 Mid-Atlantic will conduct an environmental assessment of all five parks following the guidelines established through the NCDEQ’s Registered Environmental Consultant Program.

-Signage noting that environmental soil and property testing is underway will be installed in all five parks.
-The signs will include a website link and QR code to the City’s website with more information about the project.
+Signage noting that soil lead and contaminant studies are underway have been installed in all five parks at restricted areas and/or impacted creek banks.
+The signs include Environmental Protection Agency's (EPA) tips for reducing exposure to lead, and QR codes to the City’s website with more information about the project, Public Health information, and EPA soil lead information.

 The Durham County Department of Public Health manages the Lead Education and Assessment Program (LEAP), which offers services to increase lead education and awareness.
 You may email their staff or call 919-560-4842 for further information and assistance.